claudiotalarico/EE406/2025/readme.md

    ```

 11. **Start the iic-osic-tools container using the script `./start_x.sh`**<br>
-    But ..., before we can successfully run the script `./start_x.sh` there are a few more steps that needs to be to completed:
+    ...
+But, before we can successfully run the script `./start_x.sh` there are a few more steps that needs to be to completed:
     1. Install and run an Xserver for Windows (MobaXterm)
     2. The `.Xauthority` file
     3. Set the `DESIGNS` variable inside `./start_x.sh`